Master-Lyfe/Lucian-s-Lasagna/README.md

 # Lucian-s-Lasagna
 An Exercism Exercise in JavaScript

+Introduction
+--

-Create a time management program /[program to manage time]
+Create a time management program

-* Every thing is calculated in minute
+* Everything is to calculated in minutes
+* Use givens
+* Help friend stay on time to save relationshhip

 Givens:
 -
 * EXPECTED_MINUTES_IN_OVEN = 40